What Is Retinitis Pigmentosa?

 The eye specialist may order tests, including:

-- electroretinography (ERG) to check the eye's response to light
+- electroretinography (ERG) to check the eye's response to light and dark

 - optical coherence tomography (OCT) to examine the retina